Crispy Cauliflower Fritters make a tasty breakfast or snack, especially with Dairy-Free Avocado Aioli.

-At this point, you could eat them on their own, seasoned with salt and pepper.
-But why not treat yo’ self a bit and make a side of my avocado aioli to go along with them?
+At this point, you could eat these cauliflower fritters on their own, seasoned with salt and pepper.
+But why not treat yo' self a bit and make a side of my avocado aioli to go along with them?

 Let's talk about this avocado aioli.
 It's creamy and flavorful, and I personally love using it as a condiment for the cauliflower fritters.
 It adds just a touch of creamy avocado sweetness to balance the salty crispness of the fritters.

 If you're not a fan of avocados or you just want to go the ol' ketchup condiment route, feel free to skip making this aioli.
 If you DO like avocados, however, give it a try.
 I love it with these cauliflower fritters, but also with french fries or veggies!

 Cauliflower fritters recipe

 Cauliflower Fritters with Avocado Aioli

 Avocado Aioli Ingredients

 - 1 large ripe avocado pitted and peeled